estebanmpa/npm-class-validator-factory/README.md

 [![npm version](https://img.shields.io/npm/v/class-validator-factory)](https://www.npmjs.com/package/class-validator-factory)
 ![libraries.io](https://img.shields.io/librariesio/release/npm/class-validator-factory)

-A utility for creating a validated instance of a class-validator type from a new object.
+A utility for creating a validated instance of a class-validator decorated object from a plain object.
 If validation fails, it throws a validation exception containing a detailed list of errors.

 ## Usage
 Here's a quick example to get started: